Park Planning & Capital Projects

 Cadman

 Under a 2002 agreement between Cadman, now Heidelberg Materials, and the City of Monroe, Cadman agreed to transfer approximately 140 acres to the City of Monroe for use as a new park.
 Cadman will retain 37-acres as an operations pad.
-The land is located between the Skykomish River and City’s Skykomish River Park.
-Once the transfer is complete, the City will begin implementing the Master Plan developed in 2018 (PDF).
+The land is located between the Skykomish River and the city’s Skykomish River Park.
+Once the transfer is complete, the city will begin implementing the Master Plan developed in 2018 (PDF).

 Past Projects